researchanonymous15/AgenticAI-DialogGen/README.md

 ## **Publication Status**

-_This paper* has been submitted to WSDM 2026 and is currently under review.
+_This paper* has been submitted to ACL 2026 and is currently under review.
 This repository provides only a sample to illustrate the dataset schema and content.
 The complete version of the dataset will be released after the paper review process._

 ## **About the TGC Dataset**